Red imported fire ants: A growing threat in Florida, Texas and beyond

 Methods include:

-• Mound Drenches: Pouring liquid insecticides over the mound.
+• Mound drenches: Pouring liquid insecticides over the mound.

-• Surface Dusts: Sprinkling Dust to Dust, our non-toxic insect powder, on the mound and watering it in.
+• Surface dusts: Sprinkling Dust to Dust, our non-toxic insect powder, on the mound and watering it in.
 Dust to Dust, featuring super fine silica particles and cutting-edge essential oil nanotechnology, kills, repels and prevents ants.

-• Mound Injections: Injecting pressurized insecticides into the mound, more effective but costlier.
+• Mound injections: Injecting pressurized insecticides into the mound, more effective but costlier.

 • Baits: Slow-acting but effective, as the bait is taken back to the queen.

-• Home Remedies: Boiling water or flammable liquids; effective but risky and environmentally harmful.
+• Home remedies: Boiling water or flammable liquids; effective but risky and environmentally harmful.

-Broadcast Treatments
+Broadcast treatments

 Conclusion